 SIOUX FALLS, S.D.
 (KELO) — Here is a look at the day’s top stories as of 4 p.m.

-Find the latest forecast from the KELOLAND Live Doppler HD Storm Center in the video player above.
+It will feel like spring this week across KELOLAND.
+Get the latest KELOLAND Live Doppler HD Storm Center forecast in the video player above.